 - Take shorter breaks between each set

-- Change the leverage—if your push-ups are getting too easy, put your feet up on a chair behind you to increase gravity’s pull on your body
+- Change the leverage: If your push-ups are getting too easy, put your feet up on a chair behind you to increase gravity’s pull on your body

-- Add in an unstable platform—perform your pushups while holding onto a basketball, for example
+- Add in an unstable platform: Perform your pushups while holding onto a basketball, for example

-You can make similar modifications to make your exercises easier, if you need to.
+You can make similar modifications to make your exercises easier if you need to.
 Doing push-ups with your knees on the ground is one good example.

-Yes, the common sit-up is one type of exercise that will work your core, but there are many more.
+The common sit-up is one type of exercise that will work your core, but there are many more.
 In fact, the nice thing about bodyweight exercises is that just about all of them naturally work your abdominal muscles.

 Bodyweight exercises, by nature, work several muscles groups at once.
 They also frequently challenge your balance, and you have to use your core muscles to stay in position.
 They’re unstable by design, and you have to use all your muscles to center yourself.